 The signal corps is a specialized technical service of the army, belonging to the Army Service, whose function is to ensure communication for the command system throughout the army.

-The chemical corps is a specialized technical service of the US Army, with the function of ensuring chemistry for combat, as the core in the prevention of weapons of mass destruction, camouflage to protect important targets of the US Army.
+The chemical corps is a specialized technical service of the US Army, with the function of ensuring chemistry for combat, as the core in the prevention of weapons of mass destruction, and camouflage to protect important targets of the US Army.
 White House, diversion to deceive the enemy with a smokescreen.
 Chemical corps can also fight directly with infantry weapons and flamethrowers.

 Read more >> U.S. Army Height and Weight Standards for Females